TFA – Thin Film Analyzer

 The big advantage of this system is the simultaneous determination of a broad range of physical properties within one measurement run.
 All measurements are take in the same (in-plane) direction and are very comparable.

-Consists of measurement chamber, vacuum pump, basic sample holder with included heater, measurement electronics, system integrated lock-in amplifier, electronics and evaluation software for 3w-method, PC and LINSEIS Software package.
+Consists of measurement chamber, vacuum pump, basic sample holder with included heater, system integrated lock-in amplifier for the 3w-method, PC and LINSEIS Software package including measurement and evaluation software.
 The design is optimized to measure following physical properties:

 - ρ – Electrical Resistivity / σ – Electrical Conductivity